 This includes 10 MILLION women – 38% of women over 30

 With more than 75% of bunion sufferers embarrassed by their feet*, National Bunion Day (NBD) has been established by innovative footwear company Sole Bliss to remove the stigma surrounding bunions and to raise awareness of the problem.
-Offering practical advice and information for living comfortably with the condition, the next National Bunion Day is on Thursday 23 April 2020*.
+Offering practical advice and information for living comfortably with the condition, National Bunion Day is on the 17th September.